RoshanZam/kitchencraft-server/README.md

 #Kitchencraft Server

 #Overview:
-This is a backend server for KitchenCraft server
+This is a backend server for KitchenCraft application supporting ecommerce